Adopting Older Children: Things to Consider

 He can help you decide if adopting older children is the right path for you by answering your questions about this and any other types of adoption.
 Our law firm can provide you with insight into the adoption process.
 We have worked with hundreds of families and can also address any practical concerns you may have about adoption.

 How is Adopting Older Children Different?

-Older children waiting for adoption also have a longer and more difficult history than infants and toddlers.
-These children have often faced more hardships in life than seems possible.
+Older children waiting for adoption may also have a longer and more difficult history than infants and toddlers.
+These children may have faced more hardships in life than seems possible.
 As a result, they may have a tough time adjusting to life with a new family, even if they consented to the process.
 Some may face emotional difficulties and/or require long-term counseling.
 Others may need additional help in school or may struggle to adapt socially with their peers.